 My first year of teaching, I started a sticker chart.
 If the class did a nice job, they got a sticker.
 It fizzled after a few weeks.
 A couple of kids asked about it, but mostly it just dropped off from there.
 I knew with the busy rush of days, teaching at two schools, and having no time between classes, even the best of intentions couldn’t keep this type of plan consistent.

 I thought back to what my mentor had told me.

-I do tons of positive verbal and visual feedback, small cheers, little quick games, but I will not sacrifice the health of students (candy) or their art time (fun/free day to watch a movie) or the last 5-10 minutes of art (which could be used instead for a quick assessment or review game) for a reward – Making art, learning about art and talking about art is what I am paid to do and I am given VERY LITTLE time to accomplish this.
-The subject matter alone is motivating and fun, if you let it.
+I do tons of positive verbal and visual feedback, small cheers, little quick games, but I will not sacrifice the health of students (candy) or their art time (fun/free day to watch a movie) or the last 5-10 minutes of art (which could be used instead for a quick assessment or review game) for a reward.
+Making art, learning about art, and talking about art is what I am paid to do and I am given VERY LITTLE time to accomplish this.
+The subject matter alone is motivating and fun if you let it be.

-I am bringing you a few new tricks and the best of the best from my past management posts to give you some ideas to streamline your classroom management for a new school year.
-Remember- we are not grade level classroom teachers.
+Remember- we are not grade-level classroom teachers.
 We require a different set of rules, those of which we sometimes must make up as we go (with a little help from our friends).

 How will you start your classroom management off on the right foot this year?